Address Validation Rule

 Configuration setup

-select Subject Area, Golden Record Criteria, check Enable Validation, provide Description
+Choose the Subject Area, set Golden Record Criteria, tick the Enable Validation checkbox, and provide a Description.

 Additional Configuration setup